-Facts: Timber Harvester pays Tree Severing Corporation (TSC) \$100,000 to fell trees owned by Timber Harvester.
+Facts: Timber Harvester, a harvester and manufacturer, pays Tree Severing Corporation (TSC) \$100,000 to fell trees owned by Timber Harvester.

 Result: TSC is performing an extracting activity for hire.
-The \$100,000 TSC received is subject to B&O tax under the preferential Extracting for Hire Timber classification, provided TSC timely files an Annual Tax Performance Report as required under RCW 82.04.260(12).
+The \$100,000 TSC receives is subject to B&O tax under the preferential extracting for hire timber classification.
+TSC must timely file an Annual Tax Performance Report as required under RCW 82.04.260(12).
+This transaction is not subject to retail sales tax because Timber Harvester is not the consumer of the extracted timber.